polarsource/polar/clients/packages/astro/README.md

 [`@polar-sh/sdk`](https://www.npmjs.com/package/@polar-sh/sdk) package for integrating your Astro site with Polar.

+See [`astro-example`](https://github.com/polarsource/polar/tree/main/clients/examples/astro-example) for a fully working example of how to integrate `@polar-sh/astro` with your Astro app.

 ## Usage

 Install the SDK with your favourite package manager (ours is PNPM!):